Statute of Limitations

 For debt, the statute of limitations starts either when the debtor last made a payment, or when the payment was due.
 Once the statute of limitations on a debt is reached, the creditor may use the court system to collect the debt.
 However, if the debtor/defendant raises the affirmative defense of statute of limitations in a timely manner, the court must dismiss the case.
 A court will not raise the statute of limitations defense on its own — the court is a neutral referee — the defendant must raise this defense.

-A defendant can reset the clock on a statute of limitations back to zero in two ways:
+A defendant can reset a statute of limitations clock back to zero two ways:

 2. Acknowledge the debt

 Under common law, the acknowledgment must be in writing and convey the idea the consumer promises to pay the debt.
 Not surprisingly, many state legislatures wrote their own version of this rule.
-Arizona, Florida, New York, and Oregon are four such states one can find with acknowledgment of barred action rules in a minute or two using Google’s search engine.
+Arizona, Florida, New York, and Oregon are four such states one can find with acknowledgment of barred action rules.

 Statute of Limitations on Credit Card Debt